2013–14 Arizona State Sun Devils women's basketball team

 The 2013–14 Arizona State Sun Devils women's basketball team represented Arizona State University during the 2013–14 NCAA Division I women's basketball season.
 The Sun Devils, led by seventeenth year head coach Charli Turner Thorne, played their games at the Wells Fargo Arena and were members of the Pac-12 Conference.
 They finished with a record of 23–10 overall, 13–5 in Pac-12 play for a tie for a second-place finish.
 They lost in the quarterfinals in the 2014 Pac-12 Conference women's basketball tournament to USC.
-They were invited to the 2014 NCAA Division I women's basketball tournament which they defeated Vanderbilt in the first round before falling to Notre Dame in the second round.
+They were invited to the 2014 NCAA Division I women's basketball tournament, where they defeated Vanderbilt in the first round before falling to Notre Dame in the second round.